mdw-nl/guide/best_practices/language_guides/python.md

     * You can follow the section on "The manual way" as described [here](https://docs.pypi.org/trusted-publishers/using-a-publisher/).
 * Additional guidelines:
     * Packages should be uploaded to PyPI using [your own account](https://pypi.org/account/register)
-    * For packages developed in a team or organization, it is recommended that you create a team or organizational account on PyPI and add that as a collaborator with the owner rule.
-This will allow your team or organization to maintain the package even if individual contributors at some point move on to do other things.
-At the Netherlands eScience Center, we are a fairly small organization, so we use a single backup account (`nlesc`).
     * When distributing code through PyPI, non-python files (such as `requirements.txt`) will not be packaged automatically, you need to [add them to](https://stackoverflow.com/questions/1612733/including-non-python-files-with-setup-py) a `MANIFEST.in` file.
     * To test whether your distribution will work correctly before uploading to PyPI, you can run `python -m build` in the root of your repository.
 Then try installing your package with `pip install dist/<your_package>tar.gz.`
     * `python -m build` will also build [Python wheels](http://pythonwheels.com/), the current standard for [distributing](https://packaging.python.org/distributing/#wheels) Python packages.
 This will work out of the box for pure Python code, without C extensions.
 If C extensions are used, each OS needs to have its own wheel.
 The [manylinux](https://github.com/pypa/manylinux) Docker images can be used for building wheels compatible with multiple Linux distributions.
 Wheel building can be automated using GitHub Actions or another CI solution, where you can build on all three major platforms using a build matrix.